dont-doubt/dont-doubt/README.md

 # Hello!
 Hello!
 Nice to see you on my GitHub page!<br>
-I'm a programmer and I can work on both backend and frontend sides, as well as working on desktop applications<br>
+I can work on both backend and frontend sides, as well as working on desktop applications<br>
-I can speak Russian and English<br>
+I speak English and Russian<br>

 # Languages and tools
 I'm developing using these languages and tools: